Brad Dwyer: Career

+Warrington Wolves

-He made his first team début for the Warrington side in March 2012 and scored his first Super League try in a local derby against Widnes a month later.
+Dwyer made his first team début for the Warrington side in March 2012 and scored his first Super League try in a local derby against Widnes a month later.

-For the 2013 season he was one of six Wires players to sign for Championship club Swinton under the dual registration rules.
+For the 2013 season he was one of six Warrington players to sign for Championship club Swinton under the dual registration rules.

 On 7 May 2014, he signed a new deal that would keep him at the Warrington outfit until November 2016.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

+Leeds Rhinos

 In July 2017, he signed a two-year deal to play for Leeds club from the start of the 2018 season.

 The Featherstone Rovers most tries in a match record of six tries is jointly held by; Chris Bibb, Dwyer, and Michael Smith, Dwyer scored six tries against Rochdale on Sunday 1 July 2018.

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

+Hull F.C.

+After 120 appearances for Leeds, Dwyer signed for Hull F.C. ahead of the 2023 Super League season.
+Dwyer played 24 matches for Hull F.C. in the Super League XXVIII season as the club finished 10th on the table.